UtkarshPratapSingh7777/project_devjam/README.md

 # project_devjam
-This is the repository is for devjam event
+This is the repository for devjam event
 <br>
 Author : Utkarsh Pratap Singh
 <!-- add . : to stage all the modified or untracked files  -->